 Our plan is to provide programs that meet or exceed the standards of The National Association of Recovery Residences.
 RRH will operate the homes in a similar manner as the Oxford House organization which claims a success rate of 80%.
 We will improve on their model by providing frequent interaction with the residents by peer recovery coaches as well as provide information on all the support systems in the area.
 Education and training of the residents will be addressed as well.

-Our greatest asset currently is our board of directors and executive director, qualified to manage all business operations and proper management of the homes They are experienced with the issues of SUD, and are passionate about helping RRH succeed.
+Our greatest asset currently is our board of directors, qualified to manage all business operations and proper management of the homes They are experienced with the issues of SUD, operating businesses and are passionate about helping RRH succeed.

 Opportunities: Rockland Recovery Homes is the only organization established to provide homes for people in recovery in Rockland County.
 RRH is being established at a time when an increasing number of people working at recovery will need this option available to increase their chances to succeed.
 The public is learning more about the healthcare crisis of SUDs.
 People are advocating for reducing the stigma of addiction through multiple organizations.
 National and local governments are getting on board to support the many programs of the recovery process.